rikluost/sdr_ofdm_dataset_v1/README.md

 Fig 1.
 Visualization of the TTI structure.
 (Purple: unmodulated, green: pilots, yellow: DC)

+Few calculations to help verify correct processing of the data:

+- n_s is the number of symbols in TTI = 128 * 14 = 1792
+- n_offset is the number of unmodulated subcarriers on both sides of the signal = 13
+- n_subcarriers is the number of modulated subcarriers = n_s-(2*n_offset) = 102
+- n_DC is the number of DC symbols = 14
+- n_pilots is the number of pilots = 14
+- n_mod_symbols is the number of modulated symbols in TTI = 102 * 14 - n_pilots - n_DC = 1400
+- Qm is the number of bits per symbol = 4 (i.e. 16-QAM)
+- n_bits is the number of bits in a TTI = n_mod_symbols * Qm = 1400 * 4 = 5600

 The OFDM-mask is populated with known pilot symbols and the modulated bitstream.
 Figure 2 visualizes an OFDM block fully prepared and ready for transmission, indicating both modulated and unmodulated subcarriers, DC, and embedded pilots within the structure.

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_blockmod.png)